This is a photo of an American black bear checking out a remotely triggered camera in the Great Bear Rainforest.

 Thanks to Paul Nicklen for technical assistance with this one (i.e. teaching this buffoon the basics of how to use and maintain an underwater housing).
 There were many, many failures while trying to get this one shot.
 So many failures.
 Oh, so many failures.

-All told it took me two weeks to get this photo.
-A couple of times my housing flooded with water.
-Sometimes rain on the out-of-the-water part of the housing ruined all the images (tip from Paul – use pledge or Rain-X on the housing to alleviate that problem).
+Once in the field my housing flooded with water a couple times.
+And, sometimes rain on the out-of-the-water part of the housing ruined all the images (tip from Paul – use pledge or Rain-X on the housing to alleviate that problem).
 There were lots of other problems: batteries died, triggers failed and bears walked around the camera instead of in front of it.
 That kind of stuff.
-Still, it was a lot of fun and when a bear finally did walk in front of the camera, and there was no water in the housing, and the trigger worked, and the bear didn’t maul the camera, and I managed to get this photo – it was super plus happy-making, even though it was a black bear and not a spirit bear as I had hoped for.
+Still, it was a lot of fun and when a bear finally did walk in front of the camera, and there was no water in the housing, and the trigger worked, and the bear didn’t maul the camera, and I managed to get this photo – I was very, very happy, even though it was a black bear and not a spirit bear as I had hoped for.
 But nevermind that.

 Wildlife photographers like to talk about all the challenges they face getting good photos – all the rain, snow, sleet wind, bugs et cetera, et cetera.
 “It’s not easy,” they say, “it is really demanding and rarely rewarding.”
 And from personal experience, I know much of that is true.
 But I once spent three years working at a desk in a cubicle, and that was also really challenging and almost never rewarding.
 Given the choice, I would take the challenges of wildlife photography over the endless drudgery of the cubicle any day – and so would the people telling you how hard their lives are as wildlife photographers.